Homemade Buttermilk Biscuits

 Buttermilk Substitute

-• Place 2 tablespoons of lemon juice into a measuring cup.
-Fill the remaining with milk up to the one cup line.
-Let this mixture sit for 10 minutes before using.
+• Lemon Juice + Milk: Add 2 tablespoons of lemon juice to a measuring cup, then fill with milk until you reach the 1-cup line.
+Let it sit for 10 minutes before using.

-• Place 1 tablespoon of white vinegar into a measuring cup.
-Fill the remaining with milk up to the one cup line.
-Let the mixture sit for 5 minutes before using.
+• White Vinegar + Milk: Add 1 tablespoon of white vinegar to a measuring cup, then fill with milk until you reach the 1-cup line.
+Let it sit for 5 to 10 minutes before using.

 close up image of a baked biscuit from the side showing the fluffy layers.
 Biscuit is sitting on a baking tray that is covered in parchment paper